 To sign up online, go to the Fan Zone of the Dartmouth Athletics website or click this link.

-You may also mail back a registration brochure, which can be found here.
+You may also mail back a registration brochure.

 Hopstop Family Series:

 Offered one Saturday each month at 11 a.m. throughout the school year, HopStops are entertaining, hands-on, free programs introducing the youngest audiences to the wonders of the performing arts.
 For ages 3 and up with accompanying adult, these hour-long interactive presentations are an engaging way to stimulate the curious minds of children.